 It would appear reasonable to postulate that gain contours should have radii of curvature which are never less than $(\psi_b + \Delta \psi)$ as viewed from inside and outside the gain contour.
 This condition is satisfied by the Step 1 process where the coverage area contour is straight or convex, but not in areas of concavity in the coverage area contour.
-The focal points for radii of curvature where the coverage area contour is straight or convex are within the gain contour.
-In areas of concavity, the use of Step 1 can result in radii of curvature as viewed from outside the gain contour which are less than $(\psi_b + \Delta \psi)$.
+The focal points for radii of curvature where the coverage area contour.
+In areas of concavity, the use of Step 1 can result in radii of curvature as viewed from outside the gain contour which are less than $(\psi_b + \Delta \psi)$ .